 The Copeland Family discovered an apricot seedling at the Anacortes ferry landing and named it ‘Puget Gold’ after it proved reliable in the inclement weather of Washington.
 Puget Gold Apricot is a large elongated fruit with orange skin and orange flesh with very good flavor.
 Sets and sizes fruit in cool, frosty, spring weather where other varieties fail.
 August ripening.
 Requires 700 hrs winter chill.

-Growing Considerations for Puget Gold Apricot
+Growing Considerations for Puget Gold

-Years to bear: 1-3 years
+Years to Bear: 1-3 years

-Shape when shipped: Feathered (prominent side branching)
+Shape when Shipped: Feathered and whips (few side branching)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 .
-There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful trees,vines or our helpful Tree Starter Kits.
+There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits